 Committed to building safe, responsible and sustainable supply chains

 At Cargill, our Environmental, Social and Governance (ESG) commitment is all about creating a more sustainable world.
 Every day, our teams around the world bring their passion and expertise to build supply chains that have a positive impact on people, our customers, and the planet we share.
-Read Cargill’s global ESG report for 2022 to find out more.
+Read Cargill’s global ESG report to find out more.

 Below are some highlights of how Cargill is helping create a more sustainable maritime industry.